 Peer review serves two purposes: it promotes consistency in decisionmaking and it provides informal training opportunities (for both the reviewed and the reviewing ALJ).
 OAH's peer review system consists of selectively assigning an ALJ to review the proposed decision and/or to observe the hearing conducted by another ALJ on a case-specific basis.
-The reviewing ALJ provides written or oral feedback to the reviewed ALJ.
+The reviewing ALJ provides feedback to the reviewed ALJ.
 The reviewing ALJ also is available for consultations on questions of law or procedure.

-In 2011, a formal peer review assignment was made in 87 of the 477 new cases.
+In 2012, a formal peer review assignment was made in 633 of the 1,047 new cases.
+The proportion was higher than in past years because of the need to absorb the new cases from Health and Social Services, and cross train the ALJs affected.
 Formal peer review assignments are made with the goal of ensuring that an ALJ venturing into a new subject area receives the benefit of informal training from a peer who has already worked in the subject area.
 This type of peer review has been and continues to be a key part of the training process for new ALJs.